 Monia also writes and produces her own films.
 Last year, her multicultural film Ignofear won first place at the Audience Awards at the California Women’s Film Festival and was an official selection at the Canadian Diversity Film Festival in Toronto.
 Her latest film, For The Love Of Hate, is currently in post-production and will soon be making its festival run.
 Monia prides herself in creating content that has a strong message.

 Due to her mixed heritage, Monia is a true polyglot.
 She speaks six languages: French, Dutch, English, Spanish, Arabic and Portuguese.
+She is currently learning Italian.
 She also masters quite a few dialects and is a highly skilled piano player and classical singer.

 Because she speaks so many languages, Monia dubs a lot of films/TV series.
 She can be heard in French in Hulu’s The Looming Tower, a few Netflix series and films, and many more.